Christ-Fotso/Convention-collective-synthese-pour-SDP-PDF-INTEGRALES/replit.md

 # Convention Collective Analytics Platform - replit.md

 ## Overview
 This platform is a web application designed for analyzing and managing French collective bargaining agreements (conventions collectives).
 Its primary purpose is to provide AI-powered extraction and analysis of legal documents, specifically focusing on employment law provisions within collective agreements.
 It serves HR professionals, legal experts, and organizations by enabling efficient navigation and extraction of information from numerous collective agreements using advanced AI technologies.
-The project aims to leverage AI to parse complex legal documents, offering a specialized tool for legal compliance and information retrieval.
+The project now features a **unified admin interface** that allows administrators to use the same interface as regular users, with conditional admin buttons that appear only when accessing via admin routes (/admin/...).

 ## User Preferences
 Preferred communication style: Simple, everyday language.